Customer-Focused Business vs. An Operations Focused Business

 Customer-Focused Business Empowerment

 A customer-focused business empowers employees to make decisions that are for the benefit of the customer.
 Customer satisfaction is their number one priority; they allow employees to bend the rules – as long as it isn’t illegal, ethically wrong nor harms the company’s reputation – in taking care of the customer.
 They have guidelines instead of rules and encourage employees to think outside the box and take risks.
-They even allow employees to spend dollars on keeping a customer happy (but in an amount which does not give the company any loss).
+Moreover, they even allow employees to spend dollars on keeping a customer happy (but in an amount which does not give the company any loss).

 In contrast, employees in operations-focused companies always require the manager’s permission to pursue anything stretching out of their policies and the way of normally doing things.